On equivariant topological modular forms: Orbispaces

 \begin{remark} The assignment $X \mapsto \Map_{\Stk_{\i}}(\pt, X)$ is one way to assign a homotopy type to a topological stack.
 For alternative treatments we refer to \cite{GH}, \cite{Noohi} and \cite{EbertHomotopy}; geometric applications have been given in \cite{Carchedi}.
 Given a presentation of a topological stack by a topological groupoid, all of these sources show the equivalence of the homotopy type of the stack with the homotopy type of the topological groupoid.
 As we will do so as well in \cref{prop:HomotopyType}, our approach is compatible with the cited sources. \end{remark} An especially important class of stacks for us will be orbit stacks.

 \begin{definition} A topological stack $X$ is an {\em orbit} if there exists a compact Lie group $G$ and an equivalence of topological stacks between $X$ and the stack quotient $[\pt/G]$. \end{definition} \begin{remark} Given a compact Lie group $G$, we write $\BB G$ for the stack of principal $G$-bundles.
 This is an orbit stack, as a choice of basepoint induces an equivalence of topological stacks $[\pt/G]\simeq\BB G$, and all choices of basepoint are equivalent.
-We will typically write $\BB G$ for an arbitrary orbit stack; strictly speaking, however, one cannot recover the group $G$ from the stack $\BB G$ without a choice of basepoint, in which case $G\simeq\Omega\BB G$.
+We will typically write $\BB G$ for an arbitrary orbit stack; strictly speaking, however, one cannot recover the group $G$ from the stack $\BB G$ without a choice of basepoint, in which case $G\simeq\Omega\BB G$. \end{remark}

-While the identification $X\simeq[\pt/G]$ requires the choice of a basepoint $\pt\to X$, one can characterize the orbit stacks alternatively, without having to choose a basepoint of $X$: they are the smooth and proper Artin stacks which admit representable surjections $\pt\to X$ from the point. \end{remark}

 The reason we are primarily concerned with orbit stacks is that they generate the $\i$-category of orbispaces \cite{GH}.\footnote{The theory in \cite{GH} allows for an arbitrary family of groups, but we will only consider the case of the family of compact Lie groups.
-For morphisms between orbit stacks we allow all continuous homomorphisms, as these are automatically smooth \cite[Theorem 3.7.1]{Feres}.} One should think of an orbispace as encoding the various ``fixed point spaces'' of a topological stack, just as the equivariant homotopy type of a $G$-space is encoded by the fixed point subspaces, ranging over all (closed) subgroups $H$ of $G$.
+We allow morphisms between orbit stacks do be induced by arbitrary continuous homomorphisms, as these are automatically smooth \cite[Theorem 3.7.1]{Feres}.} One should think of an orbispace as encoding the various ``fixed point spaces'' of a topological stack, just as the equivariant homotopy type of a $G$-space is encoded by the fixed point subspaces, ranging over all (closed) subgroups $H$ of $G$.
 Since topological stacks are typically not global quotient stacks, one cannot restrict to subgroups of one given group, but simply indexes these spaces on all compact Lie groups, regarded as orbit stacks.
 These are the objects of the $\i$-category $\Orb$ of orbit stacks.

 \begin{definition} The \emph{global orbit category} $\Orb$ is the full subcategory of the $\i$-category of $\Stk_{\i}$ on those objects of the form $\BB G$, for $G$ a compact Lie group. \end{definition}